Propel vs. Water: Evaluating Health Benefits & Concerns

 A closeup of a clear bottle of water being poured into a clear glass that is almost at full capacity.

-The company claims its product is a healthy alternative for those who want to keep themselves hydrated without consuming high sugar levels.
-But, it is prudent to check the ingredients of Propel, as this may help answer the question – is it okay to drink propel instead of water?
+The company claims its product is a healthy alternative for those who want to stay hydrated without consuming high sugar levels.
+However, it is wise to check the ingredients of Propel to determine if it is a suitable substitute for water.

 Propel offers three product lines: